cloudflare/cloudflare-docs/content/version-management/_partials/_promote-version.md

 4. Select **Environments**.
 5. On the environment in which you tested the version, select **Promote**.
 This option will only be available if the lower-ranked environment has a different version than the higher-ranked environment.

-Promoting a Version to a read-only environment, will make the version permanently read-only.
+Promoting a version to a read-only environment will make the version permanently read-only.